Sesame Street in Communities

 Research on the biology of stress shows how major adversity, such as extreme poverty, abuse, or neglect in early childhood, can weaken developing brain architecture and permanently set the body's stress response system on high alert.
 Science also shows that providing stable, responsive, nurturing relationships in the earliest years of life can prevent or even reverse the damaging effects of early life stress, with lifelong benefits for learning, behavior, and health.

 Resources on Adverse Child Events (ACEs)

-ACEs Primer Video-This 5-minute video that explains the CDC-Kaiser Permanente Adverse Childhood Experiences Study and research that revealed the link between childhood trauma and the adult onset of chronic disease, mental illness, violence and being a victim of violence (KPJR Films LLC, 2015 Vimeo, 5 minutes.)
+This 5-minute video explains the CDC-Kaiser Permanente Adverse Childhood Experiences Study and research that revealed the link between childhood trauma and the adult onset of chronic disease, mental illness, violence, and being a victim of violence.

 The Child and Adolescent Health Measurement Initiative- Childhood Trauma and Positive Health

-Issue Brief: A national and across state profile on adverse childhood experiences among children and possibilities to heal and thrive.
-Johns Hopkins Bloomberg School of Public Health, October 2017.
-A national and across-state profile on Adverse Childhood Experiences among U.S. children and possibilities to heal and thrive.
+A Johns Hopkins Bloomberg School of Public Health national and across-state profile on Adverse Childhood Experiences among U.S. children and possibilities to heal and thrive.

 Resources for Creating Trauma-Sensitive Classrooms and Schools